jaymcgavren/jaymcgavren.github.io/_posts/2025-06-06-coping-with-macos-sequoia.markdown

 * All Applications:
     * "Show Help menu": Leave it activated and at its default of `Cmd-Shift-/` (a.k.a. `Cmd-?`).
 Incredibly powerful, because the menu opens with the "Search" box focused.
 This gives you a Spotlight-like search of the menus in every application, and lets you activate even menu items that have no keyboard shortcut without using the mouse.
 (Give it a try; I promise you'll be hooked!)
-    * "Minimize": (almost?) all apps have this menu item, and it's bound to `Cmd-m` by default.
-It's worse than useless because it forces you to use the mouse to retrieve the window from the Dock, and `Cmd-m` is way too easy to hit accidentally.
-Add "Minimize" (it's not here by default) and remap it to something out-of-the-way like `Ctrl-Opt-Shift-Cmd-m`, because that's the closest you can get to disabling it altogether.
+    * "Minimize": Seems like this is redundant with the entry in the "Windows" section?!
+Remap it to something out-of-the-way like `Ctrl-Opt-Shift-Cmd-m` so that it's effectively disabled.
 * Google Chrome:
     * "Select Next Tab": `Cmd-2` (This will override the shortcut to select the second open tab.)
     * "Select Previous Tab": `Cmd-1` (This will override the shortcut to select the first open tab.)